Torta al testo is a traditional speciality of Umbria dating right back to ancient Roman times.

 Cook Time 1 hour

 Torta al Testo literally means "cake of the tile".
-In ancient Roman times the "testo" was a stone disk placed on the embers of the fire which the dough was cooked on.
+In ancient Roman times the "testo" was a stone disk placed on the embers of the fire on which the dough was cooked on.

 Classically, it was filled with sausage meat or wild herbs, but here we have a more modern incarnation featuring cheese and prosciutto.
 These are often eaten as a meal in themselves, but you can also have them as a delicious starter or simply a snack.